Indulging Taste Bud Of Ipoh For Decades

 We then drowned away our hunger with other Chinese dishes.
 My ultimate favorite was the Fried Glass Noodle; the usual recipe and condiments with nothing to shout about until you put it into your mouth; taking the very first bite ….. that won me over.
 For those that have attempted to cook this dish, it is very tricky and challenging.
-Frying too long will be burn the noodles.
-Putting too much oil will make it soggy.
+Thus, frying too long will burn the noodles.
+Furthermore, putting too much oil will make it soggy.
 It also sticks to the wok easily.
-The version that we had was perfect, I dare say.
+However, their version is perfect, I dare say.
 Not only did it have “wok hei” (stir-wok smell), it was chewy and springy.
 I find myself forgoing the rice and reaching out to the noodles non-stop.

-As to the Kai Lan, it was stir-fried with ginger, carrot, fish cake and lean pork to enhance the flavor.
+Other than that, the Kai Lan it was stir-fried with ginger, carrot, fish cake and lean pork to enhance the flavor.
 Crunchy and fragrant, it was a good balance with the other heavy tasting dishes.
 Last but not least, the Pan-Seared Black Pomfret with preserved Chinese mustard.
 It had a tinge of spiciness but was sour and salty overall.
 The fish was crispy and was fresh.
-Our family members really enjoyed the dish.
+As a result, our family members really enjoyed the dish.
 We recommend some plain white rice for a spoonful of haven.

-Overall, the dishes are priced reasonably.
+Overall, the dishes price is reasonably.
 For five dishes with one appetizer for four persons, the bill came down to RM101.00.
-No service charge or tax was charged in the restaurant.
+There is no service charge or tax in the restaurant.
 The portion of the meal was adequate and filled our stomachs to the brim especially with rice.
 It was a simple and old school lunch.
-Old is gold they say, and with the current trend of us Millennials opting for trendy cafés; this Restaurant (but it looks like a Kedai Kopi) is underrated, but has been serving generations of Ipoh Mali for years.
+Old is gold they say, and with the current trend of us Millennials opting for trendy cafés; this Restaurant (but it looks like a Kedai Kopi) is underrated but has been serving generations of Ipoh Mali for years.
 It may fail in the looks department, but in terms of taste, we are sure that it can rival the bigger names of today as it truly lives up its history.